lsst/qserv-operator/README.md

 ### Prerequisites

-- A valid `KUBECONFIG` and access to a Kubernetes v1.14.2+ cluster
+- Access to a Kubernetes v1.14.2+ cluster via a valid `KUBECONFIG` file. [kind-travis-ci] provide a one-liner to install Kubernetes, using [kind], on your workstation.
-- Dynamic volume provisionning need to be available on the Kubernetes cluster (for example [kind] for or GKE). [kind-travis-ci] provide a one-liner to install [kind] on your workstation.
+- Dynamic volume provisionning need to be available on the Kubernetes cluster (for example [kind] for or GKE).

 [kind]:https://kind.sigs.k8s.io/
 [kind-travis-ci]:https://github.com/k8s-school/kind-travis-ci